Five Ways to Increase Optimism for the Holidays

 Let go of what you cannot control.

 Procrastination creates panic.
-When the to-do lists pile up and time runs short, the natural reaction is to revert to survival mode.
+When the to-do lists pile and time runs short, the natural reaction is to revert to survival mode.
 Optimism is difficult in the midst of panic.
 Conversely, well-planned, well-executed productivity leads to higher self-esteem and natural optimism.
 Maintaining a margin that allows managing unexpected interruptions, rising to any occasion, and effectively staying “one step ahead” innately energizes and enhances outlook.

 Do something for someone else, expecting nothing in return.